Search for missing kids concludes Monday; no recovery - NewsBreak

 Those close to the family believe the Coast Guard’s work isn’t done.

-“I commend them for what they have done thus far, but at this time, I have requested from our representatives that they get in touch with [the Coast Guard] to have them come back out, so we can complete this search,” said the pastor.Kenner police: Hit and run suspect charged after admitting to mother’s brutal death
+“I commend them for what they have done thus far, but at this time, I have requested from our representatives that they get in touch with [the Coast Guard] to have them come back out, so we can complete this search,” said the pastor.Police looking for man who walked into home and took baby

 As search efforts resume, the family is leaning on their faith and the support of their community.